 Not sure where to start, but know you love fresh powder and exploring the outdoors?
 Two guiding outfitters based in the Sun Valley area, will help you find the best snow, safely.

-Sun Valley Guides & Sun Valley Trekking operates six different backcountry huts with access to the Sawtooth, Boulder, Smoky and Pioneer Mountain ranges.
+Sun Valley Trekking operates six different backcountry huts with access to the Sawtooth, Boulder, Smoky and Pioneer Mountain ranges.
 Not only can backcountry enthusiasts rent huts within the system as a basecamp for exploration, but you can also line-up porters and cargo services.
 Sun Valley Trekking works in conjunction with Sun Valley Guides to offer all of your guided service needs.
 Sun Valley Guides can lead advanced adventurers on expeditions such as the Sawtooth Haut Route, a seven-day traverse across the Sawtooth Range.
-Sun Valley Trekking also offers backcountry day trips led by professional guides.
+They also also offers backcountry day trips led by professional guides.
 These are available to skiers and riders with all levels of avalanche training, although intermediate to advanced skiing levels are required.

 Founded in 1985, Sawtooth Mountain Guides has a long history exploring Sun Valley’s surrounding mountain ranges.
 If you’re looking for a quick, close-to-town excursion or a remote, multi-day hut trip, the AMGA-accredited guiding company offers plenty of backcountry skiing options.
 Get a taste of SMG’s expertise this winter and sign up for Powder Patrol at either Galena Summit or Banner Summit.
 Held every other Wednesday throughout out the winter season, guides lead participants on a full day of powder slashing.

 Snow Safety Courses